Authorities in NJ investigate Hunterdon Co. house fire

 The Flood Watch continues for

-Hurricane Henri passes to our east.
+Henri lifts to the north and east.
 Rainfall amounts of 2 to 4

 * Flash flooding may occur.
 Also, there may be significant within